crypt0summer/System-Design/1_MainTheories/1_1_BasicTheories/3_Caching.md

 ### 3-2.
 Caching
 Caching improves page load times and can reduce the load on your servers and databases.
-OS, Browser, DNS caches ip and data to prevent from looking up everytime
+Client OS, Browser, CNS, WebServer, DB, Application can be cached to prevent from looking up everytime
 Problem:
 When the program changes, cache can cause confusion because it shows the old information Session can break caching.
 Session is a serialized text file.
 If RR send you to other server, the server don't know you're logged in.